xvusrmqj/mock-http-server/README.md

 curl "http://localhost:8080/custom"
 ```

+Note:
-Note: the application/json request have not complete.
+1. the application/json request have not complete.
+2. the server port is 8080